AnzelleL23/bubbles/README.md

 - The closest decent dive destination to Singapore!
 - I feel that the sites further away from the Tioman i.e. the islands around Labas are actually very nice.
 The waters can have visibility of 15-20m sometimes, with interesting topography for some swim throughs.
 - Renggis is also a fantastic site with good coral and almost guaranteed turtle sightings.
-Occasional pelagic here too.
+Occasional pelagic sightings here too.
 - That being said, apart from these few sites, majority of the ground surface is still sandy bottom, with almost zero macro life to make up for it.
 - The lack of coral or vibrant marine life at most spots lands it in this position.
 - At least the water can be blue at some places and it is still the most accessible place for weekend diving.